Zetav1/verdikta-docs/README.md

 ### Content Structure

 Each source repository should maintain:
-- A single `docs/` folder at the root level
+- A single flattened `docs/` folder (no nested docs/docs structure)
 - Markdown files with proper frontmatter
-- Images in `docs/_assets/` subdirectory
+- Images in `docs/images/` or `docs/_assets/` subdirectory
 - Relative links for navigation
+- Consistent structure across all repositories for monorepo plugin compatibility

 ### Style Guide